Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- New York has covered the spread once at home, and is 1-3 overall there, this year.

-- This season, in four home games, New York has not gone over the total.
+- In four home games this year, New York has not hit the over.

-- On the road, Las Vegas has two wins against the spread and is 2-1 overall.
+- Away from home, Las Vegas has two wins against the spread and is 2-1 overall.

-- Las Vegas has hit the over once in three away games this season.
+- In three away games this year, Las Vegas has hit the over once.

 Powered by Data Skrive.